farmcp/ios-sdk-playnomics/README.md

     </tbody>
 </table>

 Frames are loaded asynchronously to keep your game responsive.
-The `initFrameWithId` call begins the frame loading process.
+The `createFrameWithId` call begins the frame loading process.
 However, until you call `start` on the frame, the frame will not be drawn in the UI.
 This gives you control over when a frame will appear.
 Frames are destroyed on a ViewController transition or when closed.

 In the example below, we initialize the frame when view is visible and then show it in another event delegate.